Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 ### AI (WIP)

-Should now play more defensively and stick together more.
+Should now play more defensively.

-Should focus fire better.
+Should focus fire a little better.

 Should play more to their roles (e.g. snipers should stay further back).